Maria Żodzik: Switch to Poland; Olympic debut

 She moved to Poland in 2022, and became based at Białystok, training under coach Robert Nazarkiewicz at the Podlasie Białystok club.
 She jumped a personal best 1.97 metres at the Polish Indoor Championships in Toruń on 17 February 2024.

 In March 2024, she was granted Polish citizenship.
 She competed for Poland in the high jump at the 2024 Paris Olympics but had a best clearance of only 1.83 metres and did not proceed from the semi-final.

 2025: World Championships silver medalist

-She jumped 1.96 metres to finish third on countback at Mutaz Barshim's What Gravity Challenge in Doha, Qatar on 10 May 2025, with the same height as Australia’s Eleanor Patterson, who claimed second.
+She jumped 1.96 metres to finish third on countback at Mutaz Barshim's What Gravity Challenge in Doha, Qatar on 10 May 2025, with the same height as Australia's Eleanor Patterson, who claimed second.
 She placed third in Stockholm at the 2025 BAUHAUS-galan event, part of the 2025 Diamond League, in June 2025.
 She was runner-up to Yaroslava Mahuchikh whilst competing for Poland at the 2025 European Athletics Team Championships First Division in Madrid, on 29 June 2025, after jumping 1.97 metres.
 With Nicola Olyslagers and Christina Honsel, she shared the win with 1.91 metres at the 2025 Athletissima in wet conditions in Lausanne.

 She won the silver medal at the 2025 World Athletics Championships in Tokyo, Japan, in September 2025, clearing a personal best height of 2.00 metres.

+2026: European Championships silver medal

+Continuing her good form into 2026, Zodzik equalled her indoor personal best of 1.98m to win the high jump at the Copernicus Cup in Toruń, and was crowned the overall winner of the high jump on the 2026 World Athletics Indoor Tour.
+She cleared 1.95 metres to win the 2026 Polish Indoor Championships.
+Competing at the 2026 World Athletics Indoor Championships in Poland, she placed fifth with a cleared height of 1.93 metres.
+In May, she jumped 1.94 m to place fourth at the 2026 Xiamen Diamond League.

+On 15 August, she won the silver medal with a clearance of 1.95 metres at the 2026 European Championships in Birmingham, England.